Student Teaching Information

 - Out of State placements require a meeting with Lynette Kerrigan, at least one week prior to completing the online Request for Placement.
 Call Lynette at 970-351-1623 to set up an appointment.

-- Out of State placements also require additional fees; UNC will pay the first $400.00 of the supervision fee.
+- Out of State placements may require additional fees; UNC will pay the first $400.00 of the supervision fee.
 The student is responsible for any fees that exceed $400.00.
 This may range from $0 to $2000 or more, depending on the placement.
 The fee must be paid to Lynette Kerrigan in McKee 216 before a teacher candidate may begin the student teaching assignment.
-International placements may also require an additional fees in addition to the above mentioned fees.
+International placements may also require additional fees.
 See more information on student teaching abroad.

 Missed field experience hours policy